-The part of Mattur village that I enjoyed the most was visiting Gurukul.
-A simple old style home where you enter after taking your shoes off has young boys living and learning Indian Scriptures.
+The part of the village that I enjoyed the most was visiting Gurukul.
+A simple old-style home where you enter after taking your shoes off has young boys living and learning Indian Scriptures.

-Gurukul at Mattur also has a small library that has Sanskrit scriptures and books.
-I wish they had funds to create a beautiful library that people can refer to.
+Gurukul also has a small library that has Sanskrit scriptures and books.
+I wish they had the funds to create a beautiful library that people can refer to.
 As of now, they are steel almirahs that store the manuscripts as well as Sanskrit books.

-Visiting the school at Mattur village was fun, where I interacted with the 5th-grade students and they surprised me with their knowledge of Sanskrit.
+Visiting the school in the village was fun, where I interacted with the 5th-grade students and they surprised me with their knowledge of Sanskrit.
 May they lead us to a future rooted in our own culture.

-The most fascinating part of visiting Mattur village is listening to the conversations in Sanskrit.
+The most fascinating part of visiting the village is listening to the conversations in Sanskrit.
 If you know at least one Indian language, you can follow the conversations to a large extent.

 Veergal or Hero Stone

-You can easily drive to Mattur from Shivamogga, that is well connected by road and rail to Bengaluru.
+You can easily drive to the village from Shivamogga, which is well connected by road and rail to Bengaluru.

 Plan to go either early morning to around evening when you can see Agnihotras being performed, Scriptures being chanted by the river.

 You can easily cover it in an hour’s time unless you decide to sit and chat with the people there.